-The purpose of these sessions is to give you an opportunity to explore your own teaching style in a friendly, risk-free environment.
+The purpose of the week 2 and 4 sessions is to give you an opportunity to explore your own teaching style in a friendly, risk-free environment.
 A computer projector and screen will be available, as well as a chalk-board if you prefer.
 Each student will be provided with video recording of their presentation, in case you want to review your presentation at home.

-At the first MicroTeaching session, you will have five (5) minutes MAXIMUM to give your presentation, which will be recorded.
+At the first MicroTeaching session, you will have ten (10) minutes MAXIMUM to give your presentation, which will be recorded.
 After a replay of the video, we, your audience, will give you written and verbal feedback that will focus on structure, use of audiovisuals, contact functions, verbal and non-verbal communication, etc. You, in turn, will become a member of the audience for the next presentation.
-After all four presentations are done, reviewed and discussed, the Senior TA will lead a general discussion about planning a longer talk and what to plan for the second session.